Aadarsh2021/md/README.md

 ### Architecture Style

-**Client-Server with File-Based Persistence**
+#### Client-Server with File-Based Persistence

 This is a traditional web application architecture with a critical distinction: **data persistence uses Excel files instead of a relational database**.

 This design choice prioritizes:

-- Auditability (Excel files can be opened and reviewed directly)
+- **Auditability** — Excel files can be opened and reviewed directly
-- Accessibility (non-technical users can inspect data)
+- **Accessibility** — Non-technical users can inspect data
-- Portability (files can be easily backed up and shared)
+- **Portability** — Files can be easily backed up and shared
-- Simplicity (no database server management)
+- **Simplicity** — No database server management

 ### Key Design Principles

-1. **File-Based Data Layer**
+#### 1. File-Based Data Layer

 - Excel files (.xlsx) serve as the primary data store
 - JSON files provide performance caching for analytics
 - Pandas library handles all Excel I/O operations

-2. **Deterministic Logic**
+#### 2. Deterministic Logic

 - All calculations use rule-based algorithms
-   - No machine learning or AI models (despite "AI" in the name)
+- **No machine learning or AI models** (despite "AI" in the name)
 - Forecasting uses linear projections and configurable parameters

-3. **Stateless API**
+#### 3. Stateless API

 - Flask REST API with JWT authentication
 - No server-side session storage
 - Each request is independent

-4. **Client-Side State Management**
+#### 4. Client-Side State Management

 - TanStack Query handles server state caching
 - React Context for authentication state
 - No global state management library (Redux, Zustand, etc.)

 ### Why This Architecture Was Chosen